KnowEnG/Samples_Clustering_Pipeline/README.md

 cd test
 ```

 ###6.
-Use the following "make" command to create a local directory "run_dir" and place all the run files in it.
+Create a local directory "run_dir" and place all the run files in it
  ```
   make env_setup
  ```